 Industrial multi-needle quilting machines add a wide range of stitched patterns to mattress covers.
 Up to now, the stumbling block to quick pattern changes has been the need to manually adapt the needle configuration.
-A new quilting system from Emil Stutznäcker facilitates customized, program-controlled selection of individual sewing positions from a bank of sewing units.
-A cylinder/valve combination developed by Festo optimizes the assembly, changeover and upgrading of systems.
+A new quilting system from Emil Stutznäcker facilitates customised, program-controlled selection of individual sewing positions from a bank of sewing units.
+A cylinder/valve combination developed by Festo optimises the assembly, changeover and upgrading of systems.

 A hundred needles sew patterns in the soft fabric in white thread at breathtaking speed.
 What sounds like the buzzing of a swarm of bees soon turns into something on which people spend around one third of their lives: a mattress, or to be more precise, a mattress cover.